-Operating revenues are budgeted at \$40,565,139, a 17.6% reduction from the current budget year.
+Operating revenues are budgeted at \$43,150,941, a 12% reduction from the current budget year.
 Key revenue assumptions are:

-- Passenger fare collection resumed in August 2020, but fare revenues will be down significantly due to reduced services and lower ridership; budgeted at 54.9% lower than current year. - Reduced service and lower ridership will reduce contract revenues by 50.4%. - Local property tax collections may decline due to delayed tax collections; budgeted at 7.1% lower.
+- Passenger fare collection resumed in August 2020, but fare revenues will be down significantly due to reduced services and lower ridership; budgeted at 54% lower than current year. - Reduced service and lower ridership will reduce contract revenues by 52%. - Local property tax collections may decline due to delayed tax collections; budgeted at 7% lower.
 The projected July 2020 property tax levy includes both the original millage of 2.0 and the renewal millage of 0.7 mills for Ann Arbor, 0.973 transit millage and renewal millage of 0.7 mills in Ypsilanti, and the 0.7 mill property tax for Ypsilanti Township. - There is still much uncertainty with the state FY2021 budget due to revenue losses.
-The State operating assistance budget has been reduced by 40% overall, with Local Bus Operating Assistance (LBO) down 33%, and specialized services funding (which funds D2A2) also reduced.
-This budget may be adjusted in September as the state budget is better known. - Federal operating assistance is reduced from the prior year to open capacity for capital investments with formula funding, and because of the availability of CARES Act funding. - Other federal operating assistance will increase due to federal funds passed through RTA for the D2A2 service, and utilization of expiring JARC funds for MyRide, an increase of 9.1%. - \$4.9 million in CARES Act funds will be required as operating assistance to offset lost revenues and coronavirus-related costs in FY2021. - Other revenue is budgeted 31.1% lower due to recessionary impacts on interest income and reduced advertising sales.
+The State operating assistance budget has been reduced by 38% overall, with Local Bus Operating Assistance (LBO) down 33%, and specialized services funding (which funds D2A2) also reduced.
+This budget may be adjusted later as the state budget is better known. - Federal operating assistance is reduced 10% from the prior year to open capacity for capital investments with formula funding and the availability of CARES Act funding. - Other federal operating assistance will increase due to federal funds passed through RTA for the D2A2 service, and utilization of expiring JARC funds for MyRide, an increase of 51%. - \$6.4 million in CARES Act funds will be required as operating assistance to offset lost revenues and coronavirus-related costs in FY2021, covering 15% of the total cost of operations. - Other revenue is budgeted 31% lower due to recessionary impacts on interest income and reduced advertising sales.